+Notes and Nesponsibilities of the Collector and District Magistrate PHASE ACTIVITIES Pre- Disaster Preparedness Before the Disaster: Reviewing and analyzing the calamity situation in the District over the next one-year through a meeting at the District level involving all the departments of the District as well as block levels and the locally active NGOs Identifying and mapping of disaster prone zones and strategies to stay prepared for the worst.
+Ensure proper extension of the disaster preparedness techniques for drought, heat wave, flash flood, epidemics by the concerned department.
+Ensure IEC through Emergency section/BDO's /Tahasildars/NGO's /AW centers /Street plays/ Workshops / Wallings.

-Ensuring/installing communication system to the inaccessible villages Ensuring proper functioning of warning systems & communication systems.
-Checking stock of the Public distribution system/ICDS and arranged of the temporary Godowns.
-Checking the Resources with other department such as Police, Fire, Defense and of NSS/NCC/NYK.
-Preparing a list Power Boats already deployed and/or to be deployed hire during crisis.
-Assigning specific duties to different officers/Sr. Officers at Headqua and staying in constant touch with them.
-Ensuring Mock drill of the rescue and relief teams.
-Preparing a map showing the location of temporary shelter camp high elevation with accessibility Ensuring formation of GP and village level Disaster Manager Committee through Block Development officers.
-Dissemination of Warning: Receiving Warning from reliable sources and crosschecking then authorities authenticity.
-Disseminating warning to District level officials /Revenue functionaries /PRIs & coordination with the Revenue control room Keeping the Control Room active round the clock.
-Distributing duties to the District level officials, Sub-collect Tahasildars and BDOs.
-Arranging vehicles and public address systems for information.
-Establishing coordination with the NGOs and other Civil So Organisations and assigning them duties.
-Asking the people in the vulnerable areas to move to the shelters ar move their domesticated animals to safer places and to cooperate the volunteers and other officials engaged in similar activities Flash Flood & Epidemics During To co-ordinate with Civil defense, NGOs/CBOs.
-Police/ Fire Brigad support during Flash Flood Arrangement & Deployment of boats/vehicles etc. for evacuatio people from low lying and marooned areas and administer emer Disaster relief.
-Deployment of police for maintaining discipline and peace keeping de evacuation, relief distribution etc. Keeping a record of the affected area and people so as to account fo relief materials needed.
-Procurement and transportation of relief materials to affected areas Arrangement of free kitchen in the shelter camps & affected areas assigning the responsibilities to officials for proper distribution coordination from NGOs/CBOs
+- Reviewing the DCR and making it functional as per SOP fixed by him (SOP to be prepared earlier) - Making the DCR well equipped and depute senior officers from time to time to review the receipt of information and dissemination. - Calling a meeting for NGO co-ordination cell.
+And discuss issues such as Capacity assessment of different NGOs and ask them to adopt certain vulnerable areas to avoid overlapping and duplicity. - Preparing a checklist (containing the dos and don'ts) and pass that on to the NGOs - Ensuring/installing communication system to the inaccessible villages. - Ensuring proper functioning of warning systems & communication systems. - Checking stock of the Public distribution system/ICDS and arrangement of the temporary Godowns. - Checking the Resources with other department such as Police, Fire, Civil Defense and of NSS/NCC/NYK. - Preparing a list Power Boats already deployed and/or to be deployed on hire during crisis. - Assigning specific duties to different officers/Sr. Officers at Headquarters and staying in constant touch with them. - Ensuring Mock drill of the rescue and relief teams. - Preparing a map showing the location of temporary shelter camps at high elevation with accessibility - Ensuring formation of GP and village level Disaster Management Committee through Block Development officers.

+Dissemination of Warning:

+- Receiving Warning from reliable sources and crosschecking them for authenticity. - Disseminating warning to District level officials /Revenue field functionaries /PRIs & coordination with the Revenue control room - Keeping the Control Room active round the clock. - Distributing duties to the District level officials, Sub-collectors, Tahasildars and BDOs. - Arranging vehicles and public address systems for information dissemination. - Establishing coordination with the NGOs and other Civil Society Organisations and assigning them duties. - Asking the people in the vulnerable areas to move to the shelters and to move their domesticated animals to safer places and to cooperate with the volunteers and other officials engaged in similar activities

+Flash Flood & Epidemics

+- To co-ordinate with Civil defense, NGOs/CBOs.
+Police/ Fire Brigade for support during Flash Flood - Arrangement & Deployment of boats/vehicles etc. for evacuation of people from low lying and marooned areas and administer emergent relief - Deployment of police for maintaining discipline and peace keeping during evacuation, relief distribution etc. - Keeping a record of the affected area and people so as to account for the relief materials needed. - Procurement and transportation of relief materials to affected areas - Arrangement of free kitchen in the shelter camps & affected areas and assigning the responsibilities to officials for proper distribution with coordination from NGOs/CBOs

+During Disaster